-How Muscle Grows
+- How Lean Muscle Grows

-The Best Kinds of Resistance Training for Women
+- The Best Kinds of Resistance Training for Women

-How Often Should Women Resistance Train?
+- How Often Should Women Resistance Train?

-The Diet Crux: How to Gain Muscle, But Lose Fat
+- The Diet Crux: How to Gain Muscle, But Lose Fat

-Lifestyle Factors that Influence Lean Muscle Growth (and Fat Loss)
+- Lifestyle Factors that Influence Lean Muscle Growth (and Fat Loss)

-Everyone will see changes at a different pace, and really noticeable visual changes are usually detected at lower body fat percentages.
-So, if you're 80 pounds overweight, you'll likely feel the changes before you'll see them, because fat will cover the muscle.
-This said, when you put on muscle mass, you burn more fat, so the fat will start melting away eventually.
+How Long Does it Take to See Lean Muscle Growth?
+Everyone will see changes at a different pace, and noticeable, visible changes will be easier to detect in people with lower body fat percentages.
+So, for example, if you're 80 pounds overweight, you'll likely feel the changes before you see them, because body fat will cover the new lean muscle.
+That said, when you put on lean muscle mass, your body will burn more body fat, so the fat that is covering your lean muscle will start melting away at a faster rate.

 As little as 12 minutes of HIIT a day three times a week has been shown to deliver serious, measurable results.